ukdtom/WTInstaller/README.md

 [![master](https://img.shields.io/badge/master-stable-green.svg?maxAge=2592000)]()
 ![Maintenance](https://img.shields.io/badge/Maintained-Yes-green.svg)

-Note:
+## **Note:** _Since development for WebTools.bundle has stopped, this project has stopped as well.
+As such, no more updates/fixes will take place._

-Since development for WebTools.bundle has stopped, this project has stopped as well As such, no more updates/fixes will take place
+### This site remains as a legacy only!

 Easy Installer for WebTools